WHAT ARE THE LEGAL ISSUES OF FRANCHISING?

 • franchisor’s bankruptcy and litigation history

-• initial and ongoing fees involved in opening and running
+• initial and ongoing fees involved in opening and running the franchise

 • required investment and purchases

 • responsibilities of the franchisor and franchisee

 • other franchisees in the system with contact information

 Receipt of the FDD is governed by the “14-day rule.”
 This is a cooling-off period in which franchisors must give prospective franchisees 14 days to think about their decision before they are allowed to sign the franchise agreement.

 - THE FRANCHISE AGREEMENT The franchise agreement is more specific than the FDD about the terms of the relationship between the franchisor and franchisee.
 The franchise agreement includes information about:

 • the franchise system, such as use of trademarks and products